microsoft/vscode-docs/docs/languages/cpp.md

 ### Function Breakpoints

 Function breakpoints enable you to break execution at the beginning of a function instead of on a particular line of code.
-To set a function breakpoint, on the __Debug__ pane right click inside the __Breakpoints__ section, then choose __Add Function Breakpoint__ and enter the name of the function on which you want to break execution.
+To set a function breakpoint, on the __Debug__ pane right-click inside the __Breakpoints__ section, then choose __Add Function Breakpoint__ and enter the name of the function on which you want to break execution.

 ### Expression Evaluation